Zareel/JavaScript-Questions-and-Answers/readme.md

 # 1. List some features of JavaScript.

-- Lightweight
+- Lightweight :- small memory footprint, simple syntax and semantics, easy to implement
-- Interpreted programming language
+- Interpreted programming language:- use software called interpreters to convert highlever source code in to machine language
 - Complementary to Java
 - Complementary to HTML
-- Open source
+- Open source:- original source code is made freely available
-- Cross-platform
+- Cross-platform:- can work acrosss multiple type of operating environment

 # 2. Who developed JavaScript, and what was the first name of JavaScript?